plyght/keystone/services/api/README.md

-# Keystone API
+# Birch API

-Backend API service for Keystone SaaS, built with Rust and Axum.
+Backend API service for Birch SaaS, built with Rust and Axum.

 ## Architecture